orlovtsu/orlovtsu.github.io/university_majors/README.md

 However, most students know they want a good-paying and secure job.
 This is why they are willing to make the investment of time and money to go to college.
 A degree can open up unexpected And exciting opportunities and pathways that are more attractive, having perks such as a better work environment, retirement health insurance, paid time off, bonuses, stock options, wellness and benefits, continuing education as well as other memberships.
 There’s no doubt choosing a major is a big decision and one that many students agonize over.

-You might be wondering, why is choosing major important anyway?.
+You might be wondering, why is choosing a major important anyway?.
 Don't plenty of students go in undecided or switch their initial majors and still figure it out?.
-It’s a sad fact that even though more students are going to college than ever, many of them are not making  it across the finish line and earn their bachelor's degree.
+It’s a sad fact that even though more students are going to college than ever, many of them are not making  it across the finish line and earning their bachelor's degree.

 Here are the 3 most common reasons why students dropout, fail out or transferred out of college.
    1. They get discouraged after flipping repeatedly from major to major.

    2. They take classes that don't fit their unique aptitudes, skill sets and strengths.
-   3. They feel overwhelmed by the combination of taking coursers, adjusting to the college life, choosing college major depending on the employment rate, the unemployment rate, the popularity of the major etc.
+   3. They feel overwhelmed by the combination of taking courses, adjusting to college life, choosing college major depending on the employment rate, the unemployment rate, the popularity of the major etc.

-Our mission is to help school students find their passion and choose majors, make the task of getting information about college degrees easy.
-Choosing right major’s according to a person’s skill and knowledge will help make the society a better place to live.
+Our mission is to help school students find their passion and choose majors, making the task of getting information about college degrees easy.
+Choosing the right major according to a person’s skill and knowledge will help make the society a better place to live.

 ## Guiding questions

 Our guiding questions are based on the questions a student will get when they are choosing a major for their college degree.
 Even high school students are feeling overwhelmed while thinking about what major they are going to choose.

-Many are also very uncertain about whether what they have chosen has a scope to shine in near future?
-To bring solutions to all these questions that rises in a student’s mind we have formed a set of guiding questions which we will find answer with the help of python graph plotting’s.
+Many are also very uncertain about whether what they have chosen has a scope to shine in the near future?
+To bring solutions to all these questions that rises in a student’s mind we have formed a set of guiding questions which we will find answers with the help of python graph plotting.

   1. How does Employee’s Salary is distributed depending on their university major?

-  2. What major should be chosen to find a job and maximise a salary in the future?
+  2. What major should be chosen to find a job and maximize a salary in the future?

   3. Distribution of men and women salaries and opportunities to find jobs depending on their majors?